Confidence-Uncertainty Boundary Calibration for Bayesian Deep Learning in Medical Image Analysis: Abstract

 \section{Abstract}

 In critical decision support systems based on medical imaging, the reliability of AI-assisted decision-making is as relevant as predictive accuracy.
 Although deep learning models have demonstrated significant accuracy, they frequently suffer from miscalibration, manifested as overconfidence in erroneous predictions.
 To facilitate clinical acceptance, it is imperative that models quantify uncertainty in a manner that correlates with prediction correctness, allowing clinicians to identify unreliable outputs for further review.
-In order to address this necessity, the present paper proposes a generalizable probabilistic optimization framework grounded in Bayesian deep learning.
-Specifically, a novel \ac{CUB-Loss} is introduced that imposes penalties on high-certainty errors and low-certainty correct predictions, explicitly enforcing alignment between prediction correctness and uncertainty estimates.
-Complementing this training-time optimization, a \ac{DTS} strategy is devised for post-hoc calibration, further refining the posterior distribution to improve intuitive explainability.
+In order to address this necessity, the present paper proposes a probabilistic optimization framework grounded in Bayesian deep learning.
+Specifically, the \ac{CUBC} is first explored as an intermediate operational target.
+Grounded in this target, a novel \ac{CUB-Loss} is proposed to regularize the alignment between prediction confidence and uncertainty estimates during training, imposing penalties on high-certainty errors and low-certainty correct predictions.
+Upon completion of training optimization, a \ac{BCCE} metric is further introduced to measure the degree of boundary alignment in the calibrated model.
+Building on this measurement, a \ac{DTS} strategy is devised to perform post-hoc refinement, further adjusting the posterior predictive distribution across different confidence--uncertainty regions.
 The proposed framework is validated on three distinct medical imaging tasks: automatic screening of pneumonia, diabetic retinopathy detection, and identification of skin lesions.
-Empirical results demonstrate that the proposed approach achieves consistent calibration improvements across diverse modalities, maintains robust performance in data-scarce scenarios, and remains effective on severely imbalanced datasets, underscoring its potential for real clinical deployment.
+Empirical results demonstrate that the proposed approach improves uncertainty calibration across diverse modalities, maintains robust performance in data-scarce scenarios, and remains effective on severely imbalanced datasets, underscoring its potential for real clinical deployment.